sidgan/nasaweb/backend/constellations/README.md

 ***
 ## Use

+Before running the python script, make sure that the above requirements are met.
+If these packages havent been installed on your system, use the following lines:
+`pip install astropy`
+`pip install --pre astroquery`

+Please consult the astroquery documentation https://astroquery.readthedocs.io/en/latest/ to check if any additional packages are required.

 Run the python script in its current state to get a .json file with latitude and longitude points for constellations.

 ***